KWARC/llamapun/README.md

 At its core, **lamapun** is a [Rust](http://rust-lang.org/) implementation that aims at minimal footprint and optimal runtime, in order to safely scale to corpora of millions of documents and tens of billions ot tokens.

 ### Features
+ * **Programming API**
+   * High-level iterators over the narrative elements of scientific documents
+   * Zero-cost abstractions over the source data, as well as over linguistic annotations of various granularity.

  * **Source Data**
    * Built-in support for STEM documents in ([LaTeXML-flavoured](https://github.com/brucemiller/LaTeXML/)) HTML5.

  * **Preprocessing**
    * Unicode normalization,
    * Stopwords - based on widely accepted lists, enhanced for STEM texts,